In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.

 Before you enable inbound SMTP DANE with DNSSEC in Exchange Online for a domain, you must have added the domain as an Accepted domain and the domain status must be Healthy in the Microsoft 365 Admin Center.
 The current domain’s

-and must not have a fallback or secondaryMX
+MXrecord must have a priority of0or10and must not have a fallback or secondaryMXrecord. -

 Make sure that DNSSEC is enabled for your domain at your DNS provider.